francokiid/vax-care/README.md

 | 20-00208 | Franco, Angel E. | 20% | UI Designer & Lead Developer |
 | 20-05541 | Malapitan, Nhica Clarrise S. | 20% | Database Administrator & Developer  |

+## Project Scope

+Vax-Care is a web-based system designed to streamline the management of data regarding the immunization of pregnant women and newborns in Barangay Haligue Silangan, Batangas City.
+It aims to replace the existing manual recordkeeping procedures, increase productivity and efficiency in the community’s health facility, and reduce the risks of sluggish data processing, data duplication/loss, and inaccurate reporting.

+The system has two primary beneficiaries: Barangay Health Workers (BHWs), whose workload will be significantly reduced; as well as pregnant women and newborns, who will receive the quality vaccination service they deserve.

+## Sustainable Development Goal 3: Good Health and Well-being

+Vax-Care’s desired impact aligns with SDG 3, specifically Targets 3.1 and 3.2, which recognize the significance of safeguarding the well-being of all individuals by reducing the global maternal mortality ratio and preventing deaths of newborns and children under 5 years of age.
+With improved services in community health facilities, vaccination rates can be maximized and missed doses can be minimized, significantly reducing the risk of vaccine-preventable diseases.

 ## Objectives of the Project

 The main objective of the project is to design and develop a centralized and fully functional web-based records management system for the routine immunization of pregnant women and newborns. </br></br>Specifically, it aims to achieve the following objectives: </br>